-Global TIES for Children is an international research center at New York University dedicated to improving the lives of children and youth in the most vulnerable regions across the globe.
+Global TIES for Children is an international research center at New York University dedicated to designing, evaluating and advising on programs and policies to improve the lives of children and youth in the most vulnerable regions across the globe.

 The aim of CSRP is to improve preschool-aged children's chances of success in school.
 CSRP targets young children's emotional and behavioral adjustment through a comprehensive, classroom-based intervention in Head Start.